 Establishing how property and assets will be passed on if one spouse dies.

-How the issues of divorce (division of assets, child custody, support payments, etc.) can be handled without a trial.
+How the issues of divorce (the division of assets, child custody, support payments, etc.) can be handled without a trial.
 This is particularly important when a couple has already decided to divorce at the time the agreement was created and signed.

 Establishing the rights and obligations of each spouse in the event of a divorce.
 This is used for future circumstances of a divorce that may or may not occur.